Tolumnia: My Little Dancing Ladies

 Tolumnia orchids are epiphytes, meaning they grow on other plants, typically trees, for support.
 They thrive in warm, humid environments with plenty of bright, indirect light.
 What sets them apart are their compact size and the striking beauty of their flowers.
 These flowers, often borne in clusters on slender stems, come in a dazzling array of colors, from bright yellows and oranges to deep reds and purples.
 The lip, or labellum, of the flower is often the most prominent part, adorned with intricate patterns and markings that further enhance their allure.

-Species of Tolumnia
+Species in Tolumnia

 The genus Tolumnia boasts a diverse range of species, each with its unique charm.